Ed-Fi-Exchange-OSS/Roster-Starter-Kit-for-Vendors/README.md

 ## Code Generation

 This solution includes an ODS / API SDK using code generation.
-For a detailed walk-through of the code generation process, please see [Generating Client Libraries Using OpenAPI Generator](https://techdocs.ed-fi.org/display/SK/Generating+Client+Libraries+Using+OpenAPI+Generator)
+For a detailed walk-through of the code generation process, please see [Generating an SDK - Ed-Fi Roster](https://techdocs.ed-fi.org/display/SG/Generating+an+SDK+-+Ed-Fi+Roster)

 The following commands generated the SDK in this solution: